 I have volunteered for the West Dorset Countryside Field Team, the North Dorset Countryside Rangers and the Dorset Coast Forum.
 At university I studied Heritage Conservation and continued my studies to complete a Masters in Landscape Archaeology.

-Most recently I worked for the MOD drawing Admiralty navigational charts and have written a number of articles for Dorset Life magazine as well as our own village magazine (the village currently in the process of producing a book!)
+Most recently I worked for the MOD drawing Admiralty navigational charts and have written a number of articles for Dorset Life magazine as well as our own village magazine (the village currently in the process of producing a book!).

 I adore the stories and tales that have occurred in Dorset, true or not, and discovering evidence for them in the landscape.
 I love the mystery and intrigue that seems to be found in every lump and bump and round every corner.
 Even just to open my eyes a little wider to see its beauty and be in awe of it all, appreciate clues and signs the countryside is trying to tell us.
 I believe my background gives me a unique and in-depth view of Dorset, it’s history and its use today, and it’s this view I’m keen to share.

-Personally, I am a busy, solo mum to three boys, who want nothing more than to be outside getting muddy.
+Personally, I am a busy, single mum to three boys, who want nothing more than to be outside getting muddy.
 Going out into the the depths of the hills and valleys is my also my escape, my sanctuary too.
 I would happily live in my campervan, but would miss my chickens, my cat would hate it and, to be honest, it can get a bit cold.

 My passion is the landscape, my interest is history and my love is for Dorset.
 I want to enjoy it.
 I want to share it.
 I want to protect it.
 All of this combined has led to the development of Tess of the Vale.